 For as long as I can remember fitness has been a huge part of my life.
 I did every sport imaginable when I was young, worked in gyms, and then became a physio and pilates teacher.
 Fitness isn’t a chore to me it is a way of life.
 I love feeling strong and healthy and most of all I actually just enjoy it.
 I wouldn’t know what to do with myself If I wasn’t training in some form or another.
 So when pregnancy onset I figured I’d just carry on as normal, modifying where necessary; after all we all know how important it is to stay healthy for you and your baby!

 WRONG!
 I continued as normal for the first 9 weeks or so, although even then I was missing gym sessions and cancelling skating lessons because the exhaustion took over and I couldn’t even face the journey to the gym/rink let alone complete a workout.
 No one talks about the shear exhaustion!
 So during these few months the dog got more frequent and longer walks (and is still doing so!) to try and maintain some form of regular exercise.
-This lack of training was difficult mentally and I couldn’t feel the physical changes too.
+This lack of training was difficult mentally and I could feel the physical changes too.

 Once this phase passed I pretty much hung up my ice skates, other than a couple of lighter skates a few weeks later.
-I know of ice skaters who have managed to skate until 6 months or so (bravo Gillian!), but the fear of falling got me and I was too scared to train properly.
+I know of ice skaters who have managed to skate until 6 months or so, but the fear of falling got me and I was too scared to train properly.
 Ice skating never works with the fear as it’s all about letting go and feeling the flow!
 So my feet are getting a rest from the solid boots and I’ll return to the ice at the end of this year.

 I finally got the confidence to return to the gym.
 I’ve never had a problem with going to the gym, I’ve worked on the gym floor, taught huge classes and trained in gyms since I was 16, but somehow this felt different.
 I felt out of my comfort zone and suddenly a little insecure.
 The 6 months prior to my pregnancy I had really been focusing on a new heavy weights programme, incorporating big lifts with the aim of building muscle mass.
 For someone who struggles to gain weight (and don’t even start with saying how lucky I am- think goals of strong not skinny) this programme was a huge achievement and I was hitting goals weekly.
 I like to have targets to hit and regular strength gains!
 So to suddenly stop this and have to re-create my workouts took a little getting used to.